-The I-24 Motion project began with a single mission: to make traffic jams less severe for everybody on the I-24 roadway and, if it worked on the I-24, apply the learnings and technology from the project to highways across the country.
+The Tennessee Department of Transportation (TDOT) I-24 Motion project began with a single mission: to discover the root causes of traffic jams.
+If those root causes can be addressed, traffic could be less severe for everybody on the I-24 roadway and, if it worked on the I-24, apply the learnings and technology from the project to highways across the country.

 A key challenge in solving traffic problems on the I-24 in Nashville is minimizing "phantom traffic jams."
-Dan Work, Associate Professor of Civil and Environmental Engineering at Vanderbilt University, explained that these jams are caused by a ripple effect in traffic flow.
+Dan Work, Professor of Civil and Environmental Engineering at Vanderbilt University, explained that these jams are caused by a ripple effect in traffic flow.
 When one car brakes abruptly, it disrupts the entire stream of traffic.
 As Work described, "When you tap the brakes, the driver behind you, who may not be paying full attention, has to brake harder to avoid a collision.
 The next driver reacts even more aggressively, creating a ripple effect that results in a phantom traffic jam with no apparent cause, but it's due to the way we drive."

-Co-led by Dan Work, Jonathan Sprinkle, Professor of Computer Science at Vanderbilt University, and Josh Westerhold, Senior Manager of Mobility at Nissan Americas, the I-24 Motion team had three major challenges to overcome:
+Dan Work and Jonathan Sprinkle, Professor of Computer Science at Vanderbilt University, were part of the CIRCLES Consortium, a collaboration of researchers from across multiple universities who came to Nashville to carry out a bold experiment: to dampen phantom traffic waves to save energy, using 100 cars that ran AI algorithms.
+The Vanderbilt team worked closely with Josh Westerhold, Senior Manager of Mobility at Nissan Americas, to carry out this first experiment on the TDOT I-24 Motion testbed.
+The team had three major challenges to overcome: